mdart86/Pixello/README.md

 Welcome to Pixello!
 A full-stack photo sharing application created by Michael Dart and Emily Mills as a part of our final assignment at Coder Academy.

+Visit the site here: [Pixello](https://www.pixellophotos.com/)

+To view our repositories, we have created an [organisation within Github](https://github.com/CA-Pixello) Within this organisation, you will see:

+- Pixello Server
+- Pixello Client
+- Pixello Documentation (as part of Part A)

 To connect with us, please see us on LinkedIn and Twitter where you will be kept up to date on our future projects.

 [Michael Dart - LinkedIn](https://www.linkedin.com/in/michael-dart-537a3b57/)